 The name Sant’Angelo began to be used in the 7th century.
 Legend has it that archangel Michael was seen at the top of the castle with his sword drawn to indicate the end of the plague in 590 AD.
 The statue of Michael is on the bridge today.
 In the 16th century Ponte Sant’Angelo was used to display the bodies of the executed as a warning.

 The ten angels that appear on the bridge today were commissioned in 1669 by Pope Clement IX.
 They were made by Gian Lorenzo Bernini.
-Bernini actually only finished two of the angel statues which were actually kept by Pope Clement IX but can be seen today in church of Sant’Andrea delle Fratte.
+Bernini actually only finished two of the angel statues, which were actually kept by Pope Clement IX but can be seen today in the church of Sant’Andrea delle Fratte.

 However, Bernini’s intent was kept in mind by those who later worked on the Ponte Sant’Angelo.
-Each of the angels represent a part of Jesus’ crucifixion.
+Each of the angels represents a part of Jesus’ crucifixion.
 Statues of Peter and Paul watch over the entrance to the bridge.

 6. Ponte Vittorio Emmanuele ii

 Finished in 1911, this Roman bridge was named after Victor Emmanuelle II.
 Emmanuelle established the kingdom of Italy in 1861.
 The bridge was designed in 1886 by architect Ennio de Rossi.
-As you can see there were significant delays to Ponte Vittorio Emmanuele ii’s construction.
+As you can see, there were significant delays to Ponte Vittorio Emmanuele ii’s construction.